Frequently Asked Questions

 - Tie off rope for added safety.
 50 feet should be sufficient.

 - Enough rope to make stringers.
-See Picture.
-Note only five fish per stringer.
+Note only 5 fish per stringer.
 One separate stringer in case you catch a king.
-We only put 15 fish in a tote at time of pickup, that’s three stringers with 5 fish each.

 - Food and drink.
 Please note: Only 50-quart coolers or less allowed on the boats with food and drink.
-Bigger coolers get too heavy and unmanageable when loading and unloading the boats so they get left at O’Brien Creek for your catch when you’re done cleaning fish on the cleaning table.
-Please Note: Fish on stringers get left in the water to keep them fresh until we pick you up.
+Bigger coolers get too heavy and unmanageable when loading and unloading the boats so they get left at O"Brien Creek for your catch when you're done cleaning fish on the cleaning table.
+Also please note: fish on stringers get left in the water to keep them fresh and cold until we pick you up.

-- A fish bonker to kill your fish and a good knife for cleaning your catch when you return to the cleaning tables at O’Brian Creek.
+- A fish bonker to kill your fish and a good knife for cleaning your catch when you return to the cleaning tables at O"Brien Creek.

-- Dip nets and poles.
+- Dipnets and poles.
 One is good, two nets are better in case you lose one.
-See Picture
+We do have some nets for rent $30 each.

-- Hip boots or chest waders can sometimes improve your chances of catching fish because it gives us more options for fishing drop-off sites.
+- Hip boots or chest waders can sometimes improve your chances of catching fish because it gives us more options for fish drop-off sites.